High Availability

 Coming soon.

-Placing multiple Reader components side by side, and fronted by one or more Relayers, allows for highly available setups; a core attribute of the Firehose design.
+Placing multiple components side by side, and fronted by one or more Relayers, allows for highly available setups; a core attribute of the Firehose design.

 A Relayer connected to multiple Readers will deduplicate the incoming stream and push the first block downstream.

 Tip: Two Reader components will even race to push the data first.
-The system is designed to leverage this racing Reader feature to the benefit of the end-user by producing the lowest latency possible.
+The system is designed to leverage this racing feature to the benefit of the end-user by producing the lowest latency possible.

-Firehose also aggregates any forked blocks that would be seen by a single Reader component, and not seen by any other Reader components.
+Firehose also aggregates any forked blocks that would be seen by a single Reader component, and not seen by any other components.

 Adding Reader components and dispersing each one geographically will result in the components actually racing to transfer blocks to the Relayer component.
-This cooperation between the Reader and Relayer components significantly increases the performance of Firehose.
+This cooperation between the and components significantly increases the performance of Firehose.

-Highly available systems usually connect to the Relayer component to receive real-time blocks.
+Highly available systems usually connect to the component to receive real-time blocks.
 Merged blocked files are used when Relayer components can't provide the requested data or satisfy a range.

 Firehose can be scaled horizontally to provide a highly available system.